emeryao/ConsoleApp1/README.md

 # C# demo/test codes :rocket:
-`ConsoleApp1` is the default project name of a new console application in Visual Stuio
+`ConsoleApp1` is the default project name of a new console application in Visual Studio
 So almost all demos and tests are written in this project

 ## Table of Content